-Your crazy, I’m not crazy…I’m a funny man.
-Right?
+You’re crazy, I’m not crazy…I’m a funny man, right?
 Aren’t I the funny man?

 The big old funny man!
 It’s alright cause I can take it.
 I can keep coming up with new material.
 I can keep being funny up here on this stage but for what?
 For you?
 Why?
 Why should I be funny for you?
 I don’t know you people and you don’t know me.
 You say, “Hey, that’s a comedian, he must be funny.”

 Well, I got news for you people.
 I’m a regular person like the rest of you.
 A regular guy.
 A regular Joe…funny man…that’s what you all seem to forget.
 Do you have any damn idea how hard it is to come up with new material all the time?
 HAHAHA.
 Do ya?
 YOU DON’T!!!